 - Keep up the exercise – just because you're off work or it's a bank holiday doesn't mean you can take a break from your activities – go for long walks, do some stretching and take breaks from sitting for long periods

-- Reduce stress – use the time to do something you love, go out with friends, read a book, have a long bath, do some deep breathing and get out into nature.
+- Reduce stress – use the time to do something you love, speak with friends, read a book, have a long bath, do some deep breathing and get out into nature.
 Make sure you are taking Magnesium if you have any stress or muscle aches.

 - GET RID OF LEFTOVER CHOCOLATE – no reason to have temptation hanging around longer than it needs to!

-If you want to give your body and hormones a spring clean OR if you just feel it’s time to get yourself properly balanced again….check out our 30 Days to Happy Hormones programme.
+If you want to give your body and hormones a spring clean OR if you just feel it’s time to get yourself properly balanced again….check out our signature 30 Days to Happy Hormones programme or get in touch to find out more about our testing and 1-1 support.